-LEAD 6304 Current Issues in Leadership Studies
+LEAD 7300 Current Issues in Leadership Studies

-A survey and critical analysis of the current state of leadership studies with a focus on helping students appropriate ideas and approaches to leadership which they can incorporate into their lives, ministries, and organizations.
+A survey and critical analysis of the current state of leadership studies with a focus on helping students appropriate ideas and approaches to leadership which they can incorporate into their lives, ministries and organization.
+Students will research a particular area of leadership and produce a substantive literature review demonstrating mastery of leadership theory and practice.
 3 Semester Hours